Business Partnership

 A limited liability partnership operates like a general partnership, with all partners actively managing the business, however, the partners liability for one another’s action is limited.

 As a partner, you will still bear full responsibility for the debts and legal liabilities of the business, however, you will not be responsible for errors and omissions of other partners.
-This type of partnership is not permitted in all states and is often limited to certain professions, such as doctors, lawyers, and accountants.
+This type of partnership is not permitted in all states and the laws vary depending on the jurisdiction.

 Meet some lawyers on our platform